-He, also, adds other proof of a similar nature, which as the Simpleton, he, of course, believes.
-In this same chapter, Twain sees the Tomb of Adam (which is another proof of it being the center of the Earth), and he plays another of his most original roles, that of the Sentimentalist, which he has, also, ithough this passage is an almost word for word parody of a derious guidebook which Twain despised, as Dickinson points out, the mask of the Sentimentalist (or Stone Dreamer) is earried off in complete seriousness.
+Although this passage is an almost word for word parody of a derious guidebook which Twain despised, as Dickinson points out, the mask of the Sentimentalist (or Stone Dreamer)112 is carried off in complete seriousness.
 It is not the parody which makes the passage but the persona.
-The Sufferer, the toralist, the Simpleton, and the Sentimentalist are all roles in Mark Twain as innocent insisting on being a fool to his illusions.
-Another basic persona which Twain loved to use in this book, is that of the Tourist.
+The Sufferer, the foralist, the Simpleton, and the Sentimentalist are all roles "Mark Twain as innocent insisting on being a fool to his ilusions.113 Another basic persona which Twain loved to use in this book, is that of the Tourist.

-The tomb of Adam!
-How touching it was here in the land of strangers, far away from home, to discover the grave of a blood relation.
-The unerring instinct of recognition thrilled at its recognition.
-The fountain of my filial affection was stirred to its profoundest depths, and I gave away to tumultuous emotion.
-I leaned upon a pillar and burst into tears.
-111 the rebel, but the good, bad boy of the Western world as Fiedler points out.
-115 This role is not rebellion since the Europeans, like some loving mother, approved of this role for Americans.
-116 At his worst, the Tourist is the unregenerated ignoramus such as Twain was when he and his friends insisted on calling the guides "Ferguson" and asking if Columbus were dead.
-117 There is some malice in this type of behavior, and it certainly demonstrates the Tourist at his worst.
+As James Cox points out, "In Innocents Abroad Twain gave the world, not so much a new travel book, as a new traveler-a new perspective, a new point of view."114 When this traveler is not playing at some kind of innocent, he is often playing at the typical boorish American abroad.
+Twain was being, not the rebel, but the good, bad boy of the Western world as Fiedler points out.115 This role is not rebellion since the Europeans, like some loving mother, approved of this role for Americans.116 At his worst, the Tourist is the unregenerated ignoramus such as Twain was when he and his friends insisted on calling the guides "Ferguson" and asking if Columbus were dead.117 There is some malice in this type of behavior, and it certainly demonstrates the Tourist at his worst.
 At his best, the Tourist sees through the shams and falsehoods of the old world and does away with the attitude of the typical traveler who hates the pictures, statues, and objets d'art but is afraid to say so because of some cultural inferiority complex.
 Fiedler states: